 Quick Strain Tins were designed by a seasoned bartender for professionals.
 The Boston shaker-style mixing tins have straining holes around the rim and eliminate the need for an external strainer.

 The Zack Contas Boston Shaker has one great feature that makes it stand out against other shakers, and that is the measuring scale on the glass.
-This isn't going to eliminate the need for a jigger for proper measurement, however, if you want to make three 4 ounce drinks at once you can use the scale, know that you should have approximately 12 ounces of liquid in the glass before you add ice.
+This isn't going to eliminate the need for a jigger for proper measurement.
+However, if you want to make three 4 ounce drinks at once you can use the scale, knowing that you should have approximately 12 ounces of liquid in the glass before you add ice.
 Of course, when you shake or stir, some of that ice will melt and add to the volume, but you will be assured that your final pour will not be short.
 This feature is especially handy when the recipe you are following gives measurements in parts.

 The sleek design of the WMF Boston Shaker makes this a stylish addition to any bar.
 The company is known for displaying high-quality materials in nice, sleek designs, making this shaker one that will stand the test of time.

 The stainless steel tin has a delicate, handsome curve that is a perfect fit for the thick mixing glass that also has a scale for measuring.
 The WMF Boston Shaker is perfect for both the professional and home bar.

 This Boston shaker is good for the beginner who wants to try out this style of shaker.
 First of all, the glass has a few popular cocktail recipes printed on it, so if you need to know how to make a Martini or Daiquiri it's right there and there's no need to guess or pull out a recipe book.
 Second, this shaker has a rubber gasket on the glass.
 This creates a tight seal and eliminates (for the most part) the problem of the two pieces getting stuck together.